Government procurement: Vatican City

 Purchasing is overseen by the Secretariat for the Economy, which is responsible for setting purchasing policies and procedures, while responsibility for expenditure is devolved to individual dicasteries and administrations.
 Rules on "transparency, control and competition in the procedures for awarding public contracts of the Holy See and Vatican City State" were published on 19 May 2020 and amended on 16 January 2024.

+Vietnam

+A directive was issued in Vietnam in April 2010 concerning the use of domestic products and materials and on public contracts for these products, where they are financed with state funds.

 World Bank Group

 The World Bank functions like a cooperative owned by its 189 member countries.
 Its own procurement activities are handled at a corporate level, and its Procurement Framework, approved in July 2015 and operational since July 2016, applies to projects and programmes which are supported with World Bank funds.
 The Procurement Framework has four key principles: